Kielx/Sunnyside/README.md

 ### What I learned

 This was a rapid project so I could showcase something with cool colors and good design.
-It was also a good chance to pracice Tailwind CSS and writing all styles from scratch.
+It was also a good chance to practice Tailwind CSS and writing all styles from scratch.
 Overall it was a great learning opportunity.
-Definateley going to stay with Tailwind for longer.
+Definitely going to stay with Tailwind for longer.

 ## Author